Changissnz/nu_merchant_principal/README.md

 of its self.
 Inflate the communication of those traits the pride believes to be the "positive", and deflate that of those the pride believes "negative".
-A pride willing not to be fair would also apply inflationary and deflationary measures on the other in directions inverted to that what it does to itself.
+A pride willing to take their unfairness further would also apply inflationary and deflationary measures on the other in directions inverted to that what it does to its self.
 Where is the truth in this affiliation of pride with inflation and deflation, when it is pride that believes it can rightfully inflate or deflate?
 And it is not as if inflation and deflation are those two moves specially reserved for pride's use.
 There are objective identification issues, as already exemplified but not fully on pride.